 Workplace Wellness isn’t just about physical health, it is also characterized by a motivated, engaged and inspired workforce who do great work.
 Although the impact on physical health should not be undermined either.
 Businesses should take precautions to ensure worker safety.
 For example, in a warehouse employers should have pallet racking safety inspections regularly.

 There is a lot of talk about work/life balance.
 We all know that that balance is difficult to achieve, but by incorporating some creative aspects into any type of work or office the benefits can be far-reaching.
 Workplace wellness through creativity and employee engagement contribute to recruitment, retention, and sustainability of workplace.
 According to “Creativity at Work”, there are always opportunities to be creative– it just may not be in the traditional sense of artistic creation.
 These workplace opportunities can encompass communication skills, problem-solving, developing meaningful relationships, decision-making, and new insight into markets or solutions.
 Not only do employees value chances to be creative, but they also value the engagement and sense of community that come as a result of such creative opportunities.
 A more engaged and comfortable employee often makes for a more motivated and hard-working employee.
+Creating a space that feels good to be in, equipped with furniture like that sold on the office monster website, can help to create a more productive working environment that is more conducive to getting work done.
 Again, it’s a win-win!
 This means we should look after our employees to make them feel comfortable.
 For example, well-maintained air conditioning should be provided throughout the workplace to ensure maximum efficiency in the workplace.

 Sir Richard Branson is a savvy businessman who has created an empire, but in doing so he has been very cognizant of inspiring his employees to be engaged and creative in the business.
 He wants employees who want to come to work, who are driven leaders, and who are loyal to the team.
 He has seven steps he adheres to in order to inspire passion in his employees and their work: